danielkaroly/Cocoa-Belt-Of-Africa/template_project/README.md

 ![alternative text](reports/img/pic01.jpg)

-#### -- Project Status: [Active, On-Hold, Completed]
+#### -- Project Status: [Active]

 ## Project Intro/Objective
 The purpose of this project is to explore the cacao production on the African continent.
-(Describe the main goals of the project.
-Limit to a short paragraph, 3-6 Sentences)

-### Partner
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact]
-* If you do not have a partner leave this section out

 ### Methods Used
 * Explarotary Data Analysis